t-mart/mousehole/README.md

 - Every 61 minutes, call the MaM API to set your current IP address.
 (The minimum frequency for this is 60 minutes, so we add a minute to avoid hitting the API at the exact same time every hour.)
-- Provide an HTTP server:
+- Provide an HTTP server with management endpoints:

   - `GET` `/update-ip`: Manually triggers an update of the IP address.